ZipCodeCore/BlueJ.NaiveTicket/README.md

 in the outer wrapper of a class?

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
-	* Do you notice a change in the class diagram?
+	* Do you notice a change in the class diagram? yup
-	* What error message do you get when you now press the compile button?
+	* What error message do you get when you now press the compile button? <identifier> expected
-	* Do you think this message clearly explains what is wrong?
+	* Do you think this message clearly explains what is wrong? kinda

 ### Exercise 2.8
-* Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+* Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class. it is posssible but i dont know why there is no syntax error
 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.
+	fields: 1. price
+		2. balance
+		3. total
+		4. ticketNumber
+	Constructers:
+		1.

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?